june-rains/IDS721-Proj4/README.md

 * Add a new EventBridge (CloudWatch Events) trigger.
 For its configuration, create a new rule and name it "OneMinuteTimer" (or any desired name).
 For the "schedule expression", input "rate(1 minute)".

-Step 4: Test
+**Step 4: Test lambda-producer**

-You can now enable the trigger and view the messages in the SQS queue.
+* You can now enable the trigger and view the messages in the SQS queue.

-In the AWS SQS console, click on the "readDBValue" queue, followed by "Send and receive messages", and then "poll for messages".
+* In the AWS SQS console, click on the "readDB" queue, followed by "Send and receive messages", and then "poll for messages".

-In the AWS Lambda console, on the specific function page, click on "Monitor" to find more details about the activity.
+* In the AWS Lambda console, on the specific function page, click on "Monitor" to find more details about the activity.
 You can also select "View Logs in CloudWatch".

 You have the option to disable the trigger and purge the SQS queue at any time.

-# Consumer Lambda Function
-Create a second Lambda function that reads messages from the SQS queue and extracts the company name.
-It then generates Wikipedia snippets of the name and uses the AWS Comprehend API to conduct sentiment detection, key phrase detection, and entity detection on the snippets.
-The analysis results are then written to S3.
-This function is triggered by SQS.

-## Create SAM Application

-Create a second SAM application named "lambda-consumer" like the previous one.
+**Step 5: Create a second SAM application named "lambda-consumer" like the previous one**

-Replace "app.py" with the file lambda-consumer/hello_world/app.py from this repo.
+* Replace "app.py" with the file lambda-consumer/hello_world/app.py from this repo.

-Modify app.py to update the REGION and bucket name.
+* Modify app.py to update the REGION and bucket name.
 **ATTENTION: you need select REGION as us-east-1, otherwise, the AWS Comprehend will not be supported in other area like us-west-1**

-Replace "requirements.txt" with the file lambda-checkSQS/hello_world/requirements.txt from this repo.
+* Replace "requirements.txt" with the file lambda-checkSQS/hello_world/requirements.txt from this repo.

-## Build and Deploy
+**Step 6: Build and Deploy**

-Run sam build --use-container.
+* Run sam build --use-container.
-Run sam deploy --guided.
+* Run sam deploy --guided.

-## Add Permission & Trigger
+**Step 7: Add Permission & Trigger to lambda-consumer function**

-Add permission and remove the "API Gateway" trigger as done previously.
+* Add permission and remove the "API Gateway" trigger as done previously.

-Add a new SQS trigger with your queue selected and a batch_size of 1.
+* Add a new SQS trigger with your queue selected and a batch_size of 1.

-Modify Lambda Function Timeout.
+* Modify Lambda Function Timeout.

 To successfully write results to S3, modify the timeout for the second Lambda function:

 * Open the second Lambda function's page, click on "Configuration", and then click on "General configuration".
 * Set the timeout to 1 minute.

-# Test
+**Step 8: Test Overall Pipeline**

 You can now activate both triggers for the two functions and view the output in the S3 bucket, where you will find a csv file with the sentiment analysis output